Yes, you can, and it’s easy. It just takes a little planning.

 1. Decide when you want the Paperwhites to be in full bloom.

 2. Then count back 4 weeks, if you keep your house warmer than 68 degrees or 6 weeks if you keep your house cooler than 68 degrees.

-7. Keep watered, rotate the container and stake if necessary.
-Within 4 weeks or so you should have fragrant, blooming paperwhites!
+7. Keep watered and rotate the container and stake if necessary.
+Within 4 weeks or so, you should have fragrant, blooming paperwhites!